mikhailsirenko/spatiotemporal-commuting-patterns/README.md

 Main findings
 ------------
-Clustering of individual passenger entrances resulted in six distinct *temporal profiles*.
+Clustering of individual passenger entrances resulted in 6 distinct *temporal profiles*.
 That is, each metro station is a unique combination of *work*, *early afternoon*, *afternoon*, *residential*, *evening* and *nighttime* traffic volumes.

 <p align="center">
   <img src="figures/fig2.png">